 The ‘one man, one woman’ model of marriage being biblical, is as if the ‘nine circles’ in Dante’s Inferno were an accurate description of Hell.
 Biblically-recognized marriage and child-bearing relationships are documented as ‘one man, many wives’ as in Solomon; ‘one man and his own two daughters’ as in Abraham’s brother/nephew, Lot; ‘one man, one woman, and her older sister, and concubines’ as in Jacob.

-The Bible can be (and has been) used to argue for the morality of slavery from reading in not just the Old, but in the New Testament, for treating ones’ wife as property, and for stoning for even the most minor offenses.
+The Bible has been used to argue for the morality of slavery from reading in not just the Old, but in the New Testament, for treating ones’ wife as property, and for stoning for even the most minor offenses.
+Stoning is even biblically-submitted as a moral imperative so that the rest of your clan is not infected by the sins of a few and has even extended to the children and in-laws of the offender.

 It has been said that men never do evil so completely and cheerfully as when they do it from religious conviction.
 When believers opt for using the Bible as a standard for moral behavior and try to impose its lists of penalties for those who offend the standard, we often witness the results when their innate sense of right is replaced by their interpretation of biblical authority, and it isn’t pretty.
 The Dark Ages is one example of what happens when absolute biblical authority ruled every aspect of life in Europe from the government, to individual homes and families.